 Before even leaving our facility, each client is offered training during designated runoff stages.
 When a machine passes its final testing, additional training is offered at its designated facility to encompass the challenges and solutions of the entire machine.
 This allows our clients to troubleshoot and solve machine disturbances quickly, saving time and money.

-Thought the most common element in a preventative maintenance plan is the stocking of spare parts, another important influence is the committed accountability your team demonstrates when implementing routine maintenance.
-Without accountability, routine maintenance can sometimes fall into an irregular schedule, increasing the risk of encountering unscheduled downtime and costly machine repairs.
+Though the most common element in a preventative maintenance plan is the stocking of spare parts, another important influence is the committed accountability your team demonstrates when implementing routine maintenance.
+Without accountability, routine maintenance could fall into an irregular schedule, increasing the risk of encountering unscheduled downtime and costly machine repairs.